DEV3L/resume-g3nius/resume-g3nius/docs/about.md

 - **Empowerment**: Giving users the tools to own their career journey.
 - **Accessibility**: Making professional transformation available to everyone, regardless of background.
 - **Democratization**: Ensuring every qualified professional has the tools to compete for opportunities fairly.
+- **Fun**: We believe in making the process of career transformation fun and engaging.

 ---